cs31415/cs31415.github.io/writings/Northern California Diary.md

 Next we drove through the Golden Gate Bridge, one of the engineering marvels of the world connecting two peninsulas separated by a narrow strait.
 We parked on the other side of the bridge, which is in a different county.
 Marin county, in stark contrast to San Francisco, is completely rural.
 We wondered why it was undeveloped, given the proximity to the city and the stunning views of the city from the hills.
 It would have made for prime real estate.

 We pulled over into a viewing area on the other end of the bridge.
 It was surprising how crowded it was given it was a Monday.
 Probably lots of tourists on Christmas vacation.
 There was a long line of cars waiting to park.
-We quickly found a parking spot through a stroke of luck as a car was leaving right in front of us and we happened to be in the right place at the right time.
+We quickly found a parking spot through sheer luck as a car was leaving right in front of us.
+We happened to be in the right place at the right time.

 As soon as we exited the car, we were greeted by a magnificent full rainbow over the far end of the bay overlooking the mainland.